The Best Home Blood Pressure Monitors of 2026

 Data sharing

 Data sharing can make it easier to communicate readings with your doctor.
-Depending on the device, you can share your data directly using the app or print it out and bring it to your appointment.
+Depending on your device, you can either share your data directly in the app or print it and bring it to your appointment.
 We chose devices that can store at least one week’s worth of blood pressure readings.
+Then we tested both the devices and their data storage and sharing functions.

 Cost

-We looked for monitors that were accurate and easy to use but also reasonably priced.
-Monitors with basic features generally cost less than systems with advanced options like Bluetooth pairing and a smartphone app.
+We tested monitors that were accurate, user-friendly, and reasonably priced.
+Monitors with basic features generally cost less than systems with advanced features such as Bluetooth pairing and a smartphone app.
 That’s why it’s important to consider not just the cost, but also which features matter most to you.

 Extra features